gnoega/gcal-cli/README.md

 Google calendar apis require user to setup a Google Cloud Project and obtain the credentials to be able to access the api, I won't provide the google cloud platform credentials so you may obtain it by following the documentation ->
 [setup gcp](https://developers.google.com/calendar/api/quickstart/go)

-once you obtain the credentials.json you have to put it in the `(your home dir)/.config/gcal-cli`
+once you obtain the credentials.json you have to put it in the `$HOME/.config/gcal-cli`

 ## Authenticating